 Prof. Liu cordially invite you to share your exciting experience of the research with us.

 **We plan to recruit 2-4 postgraduates every year.
 Please contact me if you have interest in our research.

 ***We have close collaborations with professors at NTU

-Welcome students (Physics, Material Science, or Chemistry background) with passion and ambition in Nanoscience & Nanotechnology to join us.
+Welcome students (Chemistry, Material Science, or Physics background) with passion and ambition in Nanoscience & Nanotechnology to join us.

 Asymmetric Supercapacitor Device from CoO @ PPy nanowire array.
 Nano Letters, 2013, 13, 2078.